Differentiable solver for time-dependent deformation problems with contact: Related Work

+\paragraph{Shape and topology optimization with contact} Historically shape optimization was primarily considered separately, e.g., for physical parameter or initial condition estimation, primarily in static settings, often with additional assumptions on bodies involved in contact.

-\paragraph{Optimization with Contact} In recent years, advances were obtained in using techniques like shape and topology optimization in the context of contact and friction.
-Some previous works have considered the specific case of contact between a soft body with rigid surfaces, like \cite{Beremlijski2014}, \cite{Haslinger1986b} and \cite{Herskovits2000}.
-Other works, like ours, have studied the interaction of two or more bodies in contact, as recent works from \cite{Desmorat2007}, \cite{Stupkiewicz2010}, \cite{Maury2017} and \cite{Tozoni2021}.
-It is worth mentioning that most papers do not consider friction or use a simplified model (compared to the standard Coulomb formulation) as discussed in \cite{Maury2017}.
+Some previous works in this area have considered the specific case of optimization in the presence of contact between a soft body with fixed rigid surfaces~\cite{Beremlijski2014,Haslinger1986b,Herskovits2000}.
+Other works, like ours, have studied the interaction of two or more deformable bodies in contact~\cite{Desmorat2007,Stupkiewicz2010,Maury2017,Tozoni2021}.
+Most papers do not consider friction or use a simplified model (compared to the standard Coulomb formulation) as discussed by \citet{Maury2017}.

-Due to their results and similarity with our work, it's worth looking at two of these techniques with deeper attention.
-In 2017, Maury et al.~\cite{Maury2017} presented a level set discretization technique where contact and friction were modeled through penalization energies, using smooth approximations to the problem.
-Using a similar contact and friction model, Tozoni et al.~\cite{Tozoni2021} designed a shape optimization technique that focused on reducing stress of assemblies that are held together by contact and friction, while enforcing constraints essential for assembly functionality, like weight, difficulty of putting the assembly together, and how reliably it stays together.
-Both these works followed the mathematical model of contact presented by Eck et al.~\cite{Eck2005}.
+Most closely related to our approach, \citet{Maury2017} presented a level set discretization technique where contact and friction were modeled with penalty terms, using smooth approximations to the problem.
+Using a similar contact and friction model, \citet{Tozoni2021} designed a shape optimization technique that focused on reducing stress of static assemblies that are held together by contact and friction.
+Both these works followed the mathematical model of contact presented by \citet{Eck2005}, which allows for interpenetration and assumed that contact zones are fixed.